Gandhigram railway station

 Gandhigram railway station is a railway station in Ahmedabad, Gujarat, India.
 It lies on the Ahmedabad – Botad line that is recently converted to broad gauge from meter gauge.
-It comes under the Ahmedabad railway division of Western Railway.
+It comes under the Bhavnagar railway division of Western Railway yet it is Suburban station of Ahmedabad.
 Prior to its closure, it was a terminal for all Ahmedabad-bound metre-gauge trains.

 Now it has reopened on 18 June 2022 by our P.M.
 Modi as gauge conversion and metro work has come to end.
 It contains 3 tracks and 2 platforms.

 It has an interchange with the North–South line of the Ahmedabad Metro.